PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Vertical separator - added key and color - color defaults to text color
 * Horizontal separator!
 (FINALLY).
 Color defaults to text color
 * Fix for Table and Tree elements not automatically getting a key generated if one wasn't supplied
-* Made key parameter for one_line_progress_meter have a default value so don't have to specify it when you have only 1 running
+* Made key parameter for one_line_progress_meter have a default value so you don't have to specify it when you have only 1 running
 * theme_add_new - adds a new theme entry given a theme name and a dictionary entry.
 This way you don't have to directly modify the theme dictionary
 * Added initial_folder to popup_get_folder when there is no window
 * Added default_path to popup_get_file when there is no window